vanzasetia/myteam-multi-page-website/README.md

 ![](./images/400-zoom-level-no-javascript.png)

+So, by turning off JavaScript, the site becomes more accessible.

 #### Performance

 I start knowing about web performance after watching some of the Harry Roberts talks.
 Here are some of his talks that I love.